evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 ## Column-level tests

-You can apply some tests to the individual columns, for example, to check if a feature or model prediction stays within the range.
+You can apply some tests to the individual columns, for example, to check if a specific feature or model prediction stays within the range.

 To create a custom data drift test suite with column-level tests: